 Adding an XML sitemap will not get your pages indexed but it will aid google crawlers to learn about your site’s architecture and improve its crawling schedule.
 This doesn’t affect search engine optimization directly but indirectly it does help in letting Google know that your site gets updated frequently and increases your website’s overall visibility for Google.
 If you still don’t have a sitemap, it’s time to make one.

 Check out these useful tools online for generating XML sitemaps:

-We believe if we make it easier for google bots to crawl data it will make easier for Google to update the changes easily and fast, ultimately helping users to get latest and relevant information quickly which is leading to User Experience Optimization.
+We believe if we make it easier for Google bots to crawl data it will make it easier for Google to update the changes easily and fast, ultimately helping users to get the latest and relevant information quickly which is leading to User Experience Optimization.

 Hope this article helps you while you create an XML sitemap for your website.
 Though it doesn’t affect SEO directly there is no harm in trying to incorporate any best practice that adds up to your overall SEO effort.

 Let us know your valuable feedback and suggestions.
 Do share this article in your social circle.